pureux/react-spotify/README.md

 # Spotify Developer Account

 I have intentionally excluded my [Spotify developer account's](https://developer.spotify.com/) Client ID and Client Secret from the source code.
 You'll need to create your own developer account (it's free) and add your application to that account.

-You will then need to add your own Client ID and Client Secret to a file under `src/constants` named `config.js`:
+You will then need to add your own Client ID and Client Secret to a file you create under `src/constants` named `config.js`:

 ```
 export const CLIENT_ID = 'your-client-id-here';
 export const CLIENT_SECRET = 'your-client-secret-here';
 ```

+# JavaScript Syntax

+This project uses [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) for its HTML output, and [JavaScript ES2015](https://css-tricks.com/lets-learn-es2015/), if you aren't familiar with some of the syntax.

 # Screen Captures